-In July 2017, the Supreme Court held that the legislation, which previously required employees to pay up to £1,200, was unlawful.
-This means that there are no longer any fees to be paid to lodge a case at an employment tribunal or to attend a final hearing.
+In July 2017, the Supreme Court held that the legislation which previously required employees to pay for submitting an employment claim, was unlawful.
+Since that time claimants do not have to pay any fees to lodge a case at an employment tribunal or to attend a final hearing, but there are other costs involved.

-Costs of taking a case to employment tribunal
+What are the main costs of taking a case to employment tribunal?

 The law used to be straightforward enough that employees would often represent themselves.
 But it has become increasingly complex and most people will choose legal representation to guide them expertly through the process, and to represent their interests in the tribunal.